flownative/flow-google-cloudstorage/README.md

 #### Service account setup

-For Flow to be able to manage assets, you need to set up a service user with the needed rights.
+For Flow to be able to manage assets, you need to set up a service account with the needed rights.

 1. In the Google Cloud console, go to the _Service accounts_ page.
-2. In the list of service accounts, click _+ Create Service Accont_
+2. In the list of service accounts, click _+ Create Service Account_
 3. Fill in a name, adjust the generated _Service Account ID_ as you like, add a description
 4. Click _Create And Continue_
 5. Now grant the _Storage Object Admin_ role to the user